 ST LAWRENCE C.E.
 PRIMARY SCHOOL: RIGHTS RESPECTING SCHOOL AWARD

-After achieving our Rights Respecting School Level 1 Award three years ago, children's rights and the UN Convention on children's rights remain fundamental to our school ethos.
+In September 2017, we achieved our Rights Respecting School Level 2 Award demonstrating that children's rights and the UN Convention on children's rights remain fundamental to our school ethos.

 What is the Rights Respecting Schools initiative?

 UNICEF UK's Rights Respecting Schools initiative helps a school community to use the United Nations Convention on the Rights of the Child (UNCRC) to help develop a clear set of values that are actively upheld by pupils.

 All human beings - adults and children alike - are entitled to basic human rights.
 Children have a particular set of rights due to their vulnerability and need for protection.
 The UNCRC sets out the rights that must be realised for children to develop to their full potential, free from hunger and want, neglect and abuse.
 These rights are not something that children need to earn or that adults and governments can take away as a punishment.
 They contain the basic protection and support that all children are entitled to.
 All children have the same rights, no matter what their background or where they live.